cosmos/ibc/spec/ics-25-handler-interface/README.md

 `updateClient` updates an existing client with a new header, returning an error if the client was not found or the header was not a valid update.

+The default IBC relayer module will allow external calls to `updateClient`.

 ```coffeescript
 function updateClient(string identifier, Header header) -> Maybe<Err>
 ```

 `freezeClient` freezes an existing client by providing proof-of-equivocation, automatically freezing any associated connections & channels.

+The default IBC relayer module will allow external calls to `freezeClient`.

 ```coffeescript
 function freezeClient(string identifier, Header headerOne, Header headerTwo) -> Maybe<Err>